Skip to Content

 Pikas on the Precipice

-Like the American Pika, some species adapt as much as possible by moving to the very edge of their habitat range, but it’s not enough.
+Like the American Pika, some species adapt as much as possible by moving to the edge of their habitat range, but it’s not enough.
 As human encroachment and climate change continue to push pika into ever smaller areas, they’re running out of livable space.

 American Pika